telerik/blazor-docs/components/treelist/editing/overview.md

 @code {
     public List<Employee> Data { get; set; }

-    // used in this example for data generation and retrieval for CUD operations on the current view-model data public int LastId { get; set; } = 1;

     // Sample CUD operations for the local data async Task UpdateItem(TreeListCommandEventArgs args)
     {